machingclee/machingclee.github.io/static/media/380-lambda-client.487c7b91.md

 export default lambdaRouter;
 ```

+Note that this is language-agnostic, you can translate this same code to other language with their `client-lambda` library.

 ##### How to invoke ordinary console lambda function

 Assume that we have a standard lambda function in AWS console: